 There’s nothing wrong with these things individually happening sometimes, but for me, as soon as those factors appear, especially if they all appear at the same time and for many consecutive days, it’s my tip from myself that something is off.

 Our bodies react to the things that we feel.
-If you feel sad, lost, confused like you’re living a lie, you may be able to hide that shit from others, but there’s no hiding those feelings from your body.
+If you feel sad, lost or as though you’re living a lie, you may be able to hide that shit from others, but there’s no hiding those feelings from your body.
 It feels everything.

 And contained or controlled emotions or ideas (of plans of things you’d like to do, for example) are like a toxic playground for your body.